 Is CBD legal in my state?

 Many people want to know: Is CBD legal in my state?
 This is a potentially tricky question.
 Although hemp is federally legal, not all states have allowed for the use of its compounds as food and beverage additives.
 Some states have extremely vague CBD regulations, which aren’t always necessarily enforced, while others have outlawed it completely.
+There are even different rules regarding traveling with cbd products which you should pay close attention to.

 Here is a comprehensive, state-by-state list regarding individual CBD regulations.